STMicroelectronics/BlueSTSDK_Android/README.md

     - 0x03 is reserved for the [STEVAL-BCNKT01V1 (BlueCoin)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/sensor-solution-eval-boards/steval-bcnkt01v1.html) board
     - 0x04 is reserved for the [STEVAL-IDB008V1/2 (BlueNRG-2)](http://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/communication-and-connectivity-solution-eval-boards/steval-idb008v2.html) board
     - 0x05 is reserved for the [STEVAL-BCN002V1B (BlueNRG-Tile)](https://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/sensor-solution-eval-boards/steval-bcn002v1b.html) board
+    - 0x05 is reserved for the [STEVAL-BCN002V1B (BlueNRG-Tile)](https://www.st.com/content/st_com/en/products/evaluation-tools/solution-evaluation-tools/sensor-solution-eval-boards/steval-bcn002v1b.html) board
+    - 0x06 is reserved for the SensorTile.101 board
+    - 0x07 is reserved for the [B-L475E-IOT01A](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html) board
     - 0x80 to 0x8A for a differents ST Functional pack based on Nucleo boards

   You should use a value between 0x05 and 0x7F for your custom board, as values between 0x80 and 0xFF are reserved for ST Nucleo boards.